loynin/Advanced-Lane-Finding/writeup_template.md

 #### 2. Combination of color transforms to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color thresholds to generate a binary image.
-- First, I apply l channel threshold to the image
+- First, I apply L channel threshold to the image
-- Then, I apply b channel threshold to the image
+- Then, I apply B channel threshold to the image
 - Last, combine both of the threshold to produce the combined binary image.
-This process is demonstrate inthe following code
+This process is demonstrated in the following code
 ```
 def to_combine_thresholds(img):
     img = np.copy(img)